donbonifacio/blog/content/post/developer-interview-david-amador.md

 close combat class.

 > Indeed there's a lot of logic over there.
 How do you make sure that changes
 > to the code don't break things elsewhere?
-Or that that some minor change on
+Or that some minor change on
-> some stat might unbalance the game somewhere?
+> some state might unbalance the game somewhere?

 It always involves some sort of manual testing, there's really no way around it, because of the procedural nature automated tests only go so far, many things I